The Art and Science of Agenda Building

 By the time we get to October, we have enough to build out a top-level of topics to inform the Call for Presentations.
 The intention is to provide sufficient guidance to potential speakers, without constraining them too much.

 While all of this is going on, we also start forming the content committee.
-The committee is refreshed each year, and consists of subject matter experts drawn from right across the community.
-To align with our changing topics, the composition of the committee changes from year to year.
-We’ll invite members of standards committees, enterprise developers, independent experts and consultants and more—it’s a very wide range of backgrounds and specialties.
-For the first time in Identiverse (and Cloud Identity Summit) history, we’ll be publicising our 2019 Content Committee members on the Identiverse website.
-Look for those updates coming soon.
+The committee—who form a significant part of our advisory board—is refreshed each year, and consists of subject matter experts drawn from right across the community.
+To align with our changing topics, the composition of the committee changes slightly from year to year.
+We’ll invite members of standards committees, enterprise developers, independent experts and consultants, and more—it’s a very wide range of backgrounds and specialties.

-The Call for Presentations typically closes in early January.
-This is about as late as we can go to give us sufficient time to finalise and publicise the agenda to help people make informed and timely decisions about attending, while ensuring that presentation content is timely and relevant.
+The Call for Presentations typically closes, as it did this year, in early January.
+This is about as late as we can go to give us sufficient time to finalize and publicize the agenda to help people make informed and timely decisions about attending while ensuring that presentation content is up-to-date and relevant.

 Proposals that have a crisp and well-focused abstract—and maybe introduce just a little humor—will typically do better.
 It can also help to explain clearly who the audience for your presentation will be (Is it highly technical?
 Aimed at a business audience?
 Or something else?).

 So there you have it!
-That’s how we build our agenda: a little bit of science, a little bit of art, and a huge amount of hard work by proposers, presenters and by the content committee.
+That’s how we build our agenda: a little bit of science, a little bit of art, and a huge amount of hard work by proposers, presenters, and by the content committee.
 And remember, every contribution matters in making the Identiverse agenda magical, no matter if you’re part of our esteemed alumni or new and bringing a fresh perspective.
-Let’s make our 10th anniversary conference in Washington, D.C. in June 2019 an agenda to remember!
+Let’s give our 15th conference in Las Vegas in May 2024 an agenda to remember!